Vipermdl/ParkScape/README.md

 <img src="imgs/fig1.png"/>
 </div>

+Autonomous valet parking systems eliminae the need for human drivers to find parking slots, reducing the hassle associated with parking in congested areas.
+Fisheye imags provise valuable information over a large area instantaneously; nevertheless, no current dataset captures the complexity of parking scenes at the level of granularity required by real-world applications.
+To address this, we introduce ParkScapes, an fisheye image dataset with highly-accurate, fine-grained annotation for corner-based parking slot labeling.
+ParkScape provides annotation for 10,000 images, covering a variety of diverse scanarios, including shopping malls, industrial parks, and communities.
+Please cite if you use it in your work!

 ### :fire: Update

 - [2024/03/04] We have released the ParkScape, you can down the dataset from [here](https://github.com/Vipermdl/Oxyformer/blob/main/data.md).